H8-Assignments-Bay/finpro-ftds-001-hck-ftds-001-hck-group-001/README.md

 Carolline is the Chatbot and Recommendation System for the Beauty Product!

 ## Background
 We want to break **Paradox of Choice** which is a condition where there are many choices that require each costumer to make important decisions through various consideration in a short time.
-We exist to hepl customers that having the paradox of choice in making a decision in the beauty products!
+We exist to help customers that having the paradox of choice in making a decision in the beauty products!

 ## Datasets
 The Dataset is from [Sephora Website](https://www.kaggle.com/datasets/raghadalharbi/all-products-available-on-sephora-website).